 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical romance, paranormal romance is a paperback edition that was published by Zebra on December 1, 2008 and has 348 pages.
+historical romance, paranormal romance that was published by Zebra on December 1, 2008 and has 348 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Eternal Lover, Eternal Lover

 Sixteenth in the Murray Family historical romance series.
 This particular story is set in early summer 1478 and the couple focus is on Tormand Murray and Morainn Ross.